What is ACH Payment Processing and How Does it Work?

 Which Businesses Should Use ACH Payment Processing?

-Companies of all sizes, including small businesses, should use ACH payment processing and accept ACH payments from customers because it’s easy to use and costs less than other payment methods.
+Companies of all sizes, including small businesses, should use ACH payment processing and accept ACH payments from customers because it’s easy to use, costs less than other payment methods, and is less risky.
 Select the best ACH payment processing solutions for your business.

 Cost Savings

-ACH transaction fees for payment processing cost less than other payment options, including paper checks, wire transfers, credit cards, and debit cards.
+ACH transaction fees for payment processing cost less than other payment options, including paper checks, wire transfers, credit cards, debit cards, and PayPal.
 ACH payments are inexpensive.
-A small business can save and improve cash flow through a merchant account used in online ACH payment processing.
+A small business can save and improve cash flow by using a merchant account for online ACH payment processing.

 Fewer Resources

-Because these debit transactions are electronic, businesses use much fewer resources than with paper checks.
+Because these ACH transactions are electronic, businesses use much fewer resources than with paper checks.
 They don’t need to purchase paper, ink, use fuel to transport checks, or incur time or labor costs to handle and deposit them.
-As a result, the business takes steps towards reaching its climate change goals when they eliminate paper and use less fuel.
-In addition, recordkeeping is always smoother with ACH.
+Also, recordkeeping is always smoother with ACH.

 Tracking

 ACH makes it easier to track income and expenses in checking and savings accounts.
-With every transaction, banks will be creating an electronic record.
+With every transaction, banks create an electronic record.
 Additionally, financial management and accounting tools can be used to access that transaction history.

 Easy to Manage

-When someone pays with a check, a business needs to wait for the mail to arrive.
-There is no instant payment.
-ACH is a way to streamline operations, and it’s much less of a hassle.
-Payments can also get lost in the mail, and if they are received, you need someone to enter them into the system.
+When someone pays by check, a business has to wait for the check to arrive by mail.
+This slows down cash receipts.
+ACH streamlines operations.
+Payments can also get lost or stolen from the mail.
+If they are received, you need someone to enter them into the system.
 This check-paying process can be labor-intensive.

 Electronic payments always arrive quickly and are automatically entered into the system.
 There’s no need to forward checks to the bank or enter transactions manually.